LATIN PIANO MUSIC

 "El Choclo" (South American Spanish: meaning "The Corn Cob") is a popular song written by Ángel Villoldo, an Argentine musician.
 Allegedly written in honour of and taking its title from the nickname of the proprietor of a nightclub, who was known as "El Choclo", it is one of the most popular tangos in Argentina.
 The song became popular in the United States under the name "Kiss of Fire" after English language words written by Lester Allen and Robert Hill were added,.
 The English version was first recorded by Louis Armstrong, and later became a No.1 charting hit with over a million record sales for singer Georgia Gibbs.

-This page will feature classic Tango's & Choru songs from Argentina & Brazil, Paso Dobles from, Spain, plus some of my own original tango's!
+This page will feature classic Tango's & Choru songs from Argentina & Brazil, Paso Dobles from, Spain, plus some of my own original tango's & Paso Dobles.

 Composer's will incude Chiquinha Gonzaga, Isaac Albamez, Ángel Gregorio Villoldo Arroyo, Zequinha de Abreu & Ástor Piazzolla, to name a few!